 This Investment Policy is intended to amend and restate the existing City investment policies.
 The City's Investment Policy shall be reviewed and adopted annually by resolution of the City Council.
-Any modifications must first be approved by the Investment Committee and City Manager;

-secondly, be approved by the City's Financial and Audit Oversight Committee assigned oversight of financial matters, and subsequently adopted by City Council.
+Any modifications must first be approved by the Investment Committee and City Manager; secondly, be approved and recommended to City Council for approval by the City's Financial and Audit Oversight Committee that is assigned oversight of financial matters, and subsequently adopted by City Council.